 Like most parents, my husband and I did what the Doctor told us do, after all he is the expert right?
 But then our first son had a marked regression after a round of FIVE shots (DTaP, HIB, Hep B) at 15 months.
 We were definitely on a search for answers and so our research began.
 I won’t go into our whole story here, you can read up on that, but based on that history we are now making informed decisions and the health of all of our children is improving.
-When Marshall came along we had just started the learning process, and unfortunately he received one Hepatitis B vaccine in the hospital and one DTaP at the pediatricians before we pulled the plug completely.
-When our third child, Adeline, came along we were finally fully versed in both the pros and cons of vaccines and able to make an informed choice not to vaccinate.
+When little brother came along we had just started the learning process, and unfortunately he received one Hepatitis B vaccine in the hospital and one DTaP at the pediatricians before we pulled the plug completely.
+When our third child, little sister, came along we were finally fully versed in both the pros and cons of vaccines and able to make an informed choice not to vaccinate.
 She is the healthiest child thus far out of our three.

 Here are a few things we have learned along the way:

 First, thru multiple tests we have found that Hep B is the main culprit in the heavy metal toxic load on both of our boys.
 We have spent the better part of three years getting it out with chelation.
 Second, it is completely unnecessary for infants that are not high-risk.

 Here are some facts about the Vaccine and the Hepatitis B disease as it relates to children/newborns:

 - The disease is given from an infected mother to child at birth.
 The key term is “infected”